LeonardoGoncRibeiro/Others/README.md

 # Others
-Other files created by the author to assist in projects.
+Other files created by the author to assist in personal projects.

 # VisualizationVeusz
 Files created for data visualization using Veusz.